Thursday, February 28, 2013

 I wave our philosophical guest through ahead of me, and we enter a dining room that is bursting with delicious smells.
 The table groans with dishes and lidded wicker containers.
 It looks amazing, though I note that all of the food is Chinese.
 And vegetarian.

-My tummy grumbles it's hunger and disappointment.
+My tummy grumbles its hunger and disappointment.

 Well, this all looks magnificent, I say, scratching my ear reflectively, but I kind’ve had my heart set on a big meaty pizza tonight.